djangossoul/starter-repo/CONTRIBUTING.md

 To receive free support for plugins we only use the plugins' support forums on WordPress.org.
 Thanks for your understanding.

 ## Security issues
-Please do not report security issues here.
-Instead, please search for the plugin in the [Patchstack directory](https://patchstack.com/database/vdp/) and use the VDP program there to report your issue.

 ## I have found a bug
 Before opening a new issue, please: